PayBreak/retailer-integration-guide/_includes/v3/loan_request.md

 `additional_data` | string |
 `order_items` | string |

+The `checkout_version` field can be sent using the `version` field name.
+This method is deprecated.

 If any deprecated fields are sent with the request, the `merchant_hash` concatenation will be based on the following fields: `additional_data` (if present) + `checkout_type` (if present) + `checkout_version` +